Remzi1993/jquery-manager/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0

 Manage jQuery and jQuery Migrate on a WordPress website, activate a specific jQuery and/or jQuery Migrate version.
 The ultimate jQuery debugging tool for WordPress.
+This plugin is an open source project, made possible by your contribution (code).
+Development is done on GitHub.

 == Description ==
 Manage [jQuery](https://jquery.com) and [jQuery Migrate](https://jquery.com/download/#jquery-migrate-plugin) on a WordPress website, select a specific jQuery and/or jQuery Migrate version.
 The ultimate jQuery debugging tool for WordPress